-November 2-January 25, Monday-Thursday: Enrollment spring 2010 continuing students for all undergraduates and graduate Dedman and Meadows.
+November 1-January 24, Monday-Monday: Enrollment for spring 2011 continuing students for all undergraduates and for graduates in Dedman and Meadows.

 January - TBA: Academic Advising, Enrollment and Orientation (AARO) conferences for new first-year and transfer undergraduate students.
 Conference dates to be announced.
-Contact New Student Programs, Student Life Office; 214-768-4560; smu.edu/newstudent.
+Contact New Student Programs, Student Life Office, 214-768-4560, www.smu.edu/ newstudent.